Department of Mathematics, University of Manchester: History

 With the rapid expansion of higher education and the starting of an undergraduate mathematics degree this changed, and by 1968 the 15-storey Maths and Social Sciences Building (MSS) was completed on UMIST campus to house the growing department.
 In 1960 Robin Bullough joined the UMIST department initiating four decades of mathematical physics focusing especially on solitons.
 The statistics group also grew in strength with an emphasis on time series, led by Maurice Priestley and also Tata Subba Rao.
+In 1971, Violet Cane became the first woman appointed Professor in Mathematical Statistics, and the first woman appointed as a professor in the Faculty of Science.
 In 1986 pure mathematics at UMIST was strengthened by the appointment of Martin J. Taylor FRS, famous for his work on properties and structures of algebraic numbers.

 Another renowned topologist, Frank Adams, succeeded Newman in the Fielden Chair, which he held from 1964 to 1970.

 The VUM Mathematics tower was demolished in 2005, with most of the staff moving to temporary buildings, the pure mathematicians to one named after Newman and the applied to one named after Lamb.
 The history of the department entered a new phase in July 2007 with the move to the Alan Turing Building.
 The department was known as the School of Mathematics until a 2019 faculty-wide restructuring.

 In 2013, the Sir Horace Lamb Chair was founded in memory of Sir Horace Lamb.
 The chair was inaugurated in May 2013 with the appointment of Professor Oliver Jensen, who already held a personal chair in the school.